DJDanl/cpp-docs.pt-br/docs/mfc/reference/cfiledialog-class.md

 A ID do controle de contêiner.

 *dwIDItem*<br/>
-A ID do item.
+O ID do item.

 ### <a name="remarks"></a>Comentários

-##  <a name="onlbselchangednotify"></a>  CFileDialog::OnLBSelChangedNotify
+## <a name="cfiledialogonlbselchangednotify"></a><a name="onlbselchangednotify"></a>cfiledialog::OnLBSelChangedNotificar

-Essa função é chamada sempre que a seleção atual em uma caixa de listagem está prestes a ser alterada.
+Esta função é chamada sempre que a seleção atual em uma caixa de lista está prestes a mudar.

 ```
 virtual void OnLBSelChangedNotify(